isomerpages/nlb-IOHA2020/_workshop/5-imagination.md

 ---
 layout: leftnav-page-content
-title: PUSH PLAY - A Workshop on Imagination and the Interview
+title: A Workshop on Imagination and the Interview
 permalink: /workshop/imagination/
-breadcrumb: PUSH PLAY - A Workshop on Imagination and the Interview
+breadcrumb: A Workshop on Imagination and the Interview
 collection_name: workshop
 ---
 <table>